ilginsara/CS406-Parallel-Computing/README.md

      return;

  path.push_back(caller_node);
- for adj vertices of each vertex //traverse adj of each vertex in new_caller=adj[i] if(new_caller not found in path:
+ for adj vertices of each vertex in new_caller=adj[i] if(new_caller not found in path:
-    call recursive_paths //pass length+1 inside
+    call recursive_paths with length+1